msandifo/reprosci/2018/004/Readme.md

-The code base is in `r` and is managed within RStudio, using the `drake` package, and my `reoproscir` package on `github` obtained with `devtools::install_github("msandifo/reproscir")`. *Note this package is very much a work in progress, and is installed automagically, so it will likely need reinstalling.*
+The code base is in `r` and is managed within RStudio, using the `drake` package, and my `reoproscir` package on `github` obtained with `devtools::install_github("msandifo/reproscir")`. *Note this package is very much a work in progress, and while it is installed automagically,it will likely need reinstalling with *`devtools::install_github("msandifo/reproscir")`.

 The code can be executed by opening the `Rstudio` project `004.Rproj` and sourcing `drake.R`.